De Quervain tenosynovitis

 Symptoms of de Quervain tenosynovitis include:

-• Difficulty moving the thumb and wrist when doing something that involves grasping or pinching
+• Trouble moving the thumb and wrist when gripping or pinching.

-If the condition goes too long without treatment, the pain may spread farther into the thumb or forearm or both.
-Moving the thumb and wrist may make the pain worse.
+If not treated, the pain may spread into the thumb, forearm or both.
+Moving the thumb or wrist may make the pain worse.

 When to see a doctor